Bahuia/bahuia.github.io/_pages/about.md

 Peer Review
 ======
+* Program Committee of the AAAI 2025
+* Reviewer of IEEE Transactions on Pattern Analysis and Machine Intelligence
+* Reviewer of Transactions on Knowledge Discovery from Data
 * PC Member of the International Workshop on Data Management Opportunities in Unifying Large Language Models+Knowledge Graphs (VLDB'24 Workshop 2024)
 * PC Member of China Conference on Knowledge Graph and Semantic Computing and International Joint Conference on Knowledge Graphs (CCKS-IJCKG 2024)
 * Subreviewer of the Conference on Information and Knowledge Management (CIKM 2022)